oxinabox/oxinabox.github.io/_posts/Julia-1.6-what-has-changed-since-1.0.md

 <script id="asciicast-a26toW3opklSEtaRAeXzpcW8W" src="https://asciinema.org/a/a26toW3opklSEtaRAeXzpcW8W.js" async></script>

 ### Improved conflict messages
-This is one of my own small contributions.
+This is one of my own contributions.
 Julia 1.0 conflict messages are a terrifying wall of text.

 <img href="{{site.url}}/Julia-1.0-1.6-changes/julia1.0-conflict.png">Julia 1.0 conflict log</img>
 <img href="{{site.url}}/Julia-1.0-1.6-changes/julia1.6-conflict.png">Julia 1.6 conflict log</img>
+The two main changes are the use of colors, and compressing the version number ranges.
+No more giant red wall of numbers.

 Colors were added to make it easier to see which version numbers are referring to which package.
+There is a bit of a problem that it isn't easy to make sure the colors don't get reused, as there are not many in the 16 color list (especially when you skip a few like black, white and error red).
+Due to how Pkg constructs its error messages basically every package in the dependency graph gets some message prepared for it, but not displayed, so just assigning them a color in turn gets it to loop around so doesn't reduce change of colors being reused.
+There is away to fix that but it is a big change to add structured log messages that are colored only once they are displayed.
+We decided after much debate to assign things colors based on the hash of the package name and shortened UUID.
+This means things have consistent colors if you fix one and redo it a still have some remaining.
+I think this is going to be a subtle improvement on easy of use.
+As a cool hack, you can actually change the color list used.
+To get the much larger color list I wanted to use originally you can do:
+`append!(Pkg.Resolve.CONFLICT_COLORS,  [21:51; 55:119; 124:142; 160:184; 196:220])`

-Consecutive lists of version numbers were compressed to continuous ranges.
+The other change was consecutive lists of version numbers were compressed to continuous ranges.
-In 1.6 these ranges are split only if there is a version that exist between them that is not compatible.
+In 1.6 these ranges are split only if there is a version that exists between them that is not compatible.
+So normally just a single range, since compatibility is typically monotonic.
-In contrast in 1.0, they were split if there was a potential version that could exist that is not compatible (even if that version doesn't currently exist); in practice this mean they split every time the right most nonzero was incremented.
+In contrast in 1.0, they were split if there was a potential version that could exist that is not compatible (even if that version doesn't currently exist).
+This mean they split every time the right most nonzero was incremented.
+For something with a lot of pre-1.0 versions that is a lot of numbers.
+I think the new version is much cleaner and easier to read.

 ## Standard Library